Head and Neck Cancer Awareness Month

 Fatemeh Momen-Heravi, PhD, of the Herbert Irving Comprehensive Cancer Center at Columbia University, was awarded one of the 3-year, $750,000 grants for a project entitled “Biological mechanism and risk factor of head and neck cancer in Blacks.”

-Dr. Momen-Heravi’s project aims to characterize the molecular features of head and neck squamous cell carcinoma (HNSCC) and identify transcriptomic changes associated with HNSCC in patients with African ancestry.
+Dr. Momen-Heravi’s project aims to characterize the molecular features of head and neck squamous cell carcinoma (HNSCC) and identify transcriptomic changes associated with HNSCC in patients of African ancestry.

 “This grant supports the important mission of reducing health disparities in head and neck cancer,” said Dr. Momen-Heravi.
 “Our research will transform the lives of many minority patients by understanding their specific risk factors and developing new personalized treatment.”